celo-org/docs/docs/cel2/l2-operator-guide.md

 ---
-title: Celo L2 node operator guide
+title: Celo L2 Node Operator Guide
 ---

 This guide is designed to help node operators run Celo L2 nodes and to explain the process of switching from running a Celo L1 node to a Celo L2 node.